CLICK HERE to subscribe to our newsletter for exclusive promotions and regular updates on everything coffee!

-You are most likely always wondering what you can do better, what the machine can do better and what kind of coffee best suits your palate when making espresso.
+You are most likely always wondering what you can do better, what the machine can do better, and what kind of coffee best suits your palate when making espresso.
 What you are hoping to accomplish when buying a prosumer machine is the ability to extract an espresso you can't get when you are normally out.
-You may also realize when you do get that "God Shot" at a retail location you may want to buy some of that coffee, even ask the Barista what temperature they brew at, what is their ideal shot time, how many grams of coffee, and maybe even when was it roasted.
+You may also realize when you do get that "God Shot" at a retail location, you may want to buy some of that coffee, even ask the Barista what temperature they brew at, what their ideal shot time is, how many grams of coffee they used, and maybe even when was it roasted.

-You are the kind of person that may like to talk about coffee as if it is a fine wine.
-In fact, you may even join or be involved in online discussions about your machine, your grinder and your coffee.
+You are the kind of person that may like to talk about coffee as if it were a fine wine.
+In fact, you may even join or be involved in online discussions about your machine, your grinder, and your coffee.

 You expect your machine to perform to the limits you can push it to.
-You may also take milk steaming and make it into an art form (There are even competitions for latte art!).
+You may also take milk steaming and make it into an art form (there are even competitions for latte art!).
 You have patience and knowledge and realize that this is a never-ending, joyful learning experience that you can either keep to yourself, or that you have the equipment to share with your friends.
-This may be one of your only true passions or it may be one of many, but you're someone that will know as you try a different coffee you have the chance to learn all over again on your quest.
+This may be one of your only true passions or it may be one of many, but you're someone that knows when you try a different coffee, you have the chance to learn all over again.

 If you answered mostly E's...